mr-horror-harry/Horror_Skillrack/README.md

 • I use either C / Java / Python / Js to solve problems.

-• Note: Ignore the program typed in the Ques Photos.
+• Note: Ignore the program typed in the Ques Images.